amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 ### Monitoring progress of feature to help prioritize between defects and the feature
 One thing to be careful of when trying to prioritize between incoming defects and the current feature we are working on is we could spend a bit more time than predicted doing defects instead of the feature which could cause our feature to become behind schedule.
 We should use a burn down chart to visualize whether or not our feature is on schedule .
 The more that our feature becomes behind schedule, the more the sense of urgency we might use to have incoming defects done after the feature is released.

+### Cost of finding defects in different stages
+A study from IBM was done in 2008 analyzing the cost of software defects found at different stages.
+The cost to fix a defect in coding was 6.5 times higher than the cost to fix a defect during design.
+The cost to fix a defect during testing was 15 times higher than during design.
+Finally, the cost ot fix a defect in production was 100 times higher than during design.
+This means that we should almost always avoid releasing with known defects.

+### Summary